-How did the Diagnostic Analysis Update determine the goal for Western Grove?
+How did the Diagnostic Analysis Update determine the goal for Bruno-Pyatt?
 The School Data Analysis was one diagnostic tool intended to facilitate rich and deep collaborative discussions among staff members about school data.
-We used this process as a guide to determine our strengths and challenges as well as directions for improvement based on an analysis of data and responses to a series of data - related questions in our focus content areas (Reading and Math).
+We used this process as a guide to determine our strengths and challenges as well as directions for improvement based on an analysis of data and responses to a series of data related questions in our focus content areas (Reading and Math).
 This data collection and analysis process included identification of achievement gaps as well as reflections on possible causes for these gaps.
-Western Grove will continually collect, review, analyze and evaluate these objectives and goals.
+BP will continually collect, review, analyze and evaluate these objectives and goals.
 Achievement/outcome data tell us what students have learned.
 These include classroom-level, benchmark, interim, formative, summative, assessment data as well as ACT ASPIRE Scores.
 Our district believes that the use of data can make an enormous difference in school reform.
 We measure multiple data sources in a variety of ways.
 Data Analysis for Continuous School Improvement, Second Edition by Victoria Bernhardt, Ph.D., serves as our model for getting started with data analysis, important data points, demographics, perceptions, student learning, school process, interactions, analyses, communication, and conclusions of data disaggregation.
 (Eye on Education, 2004).
-Western Grove has completed multiple comprehensive needs assessments to improvement the achievement of children in relation to our state content standards.
-Student Achievement Data Western Grove improved in most areas on state standardized assessment data.
+St Joe has completed multiple comprehensive needs assessments to improvement the achievement of children in relation to our state content standards.
+Student Achievement Data Saint Joe improved in most areas on state standardized assessment data.
+First, the district data team analyzed STAR and ACT ASPIRE data as it became available.
+The team identified the following areas of weaknesses in elementary; measurement, data analysis, inferences, conclusions, connections, and extending ideas.
+Then, we met with our teachers and started self-reflection data analysis.

-Skill Proficiency Reports A. There are only 3 and the one that is most valuable to teachers is probably the Skill Proficiency by Student (Educator report) B. Pay close attention to the number of orange boxes .
+Skill Proficiency Reports A. There are only 3 and the one that is most valuable to teachers is probably the Skill Proficiency by Student (Educator report) B. Pay close attention to the number of orange boxes.
 The more orange boxes per reporting category, the bigger the problem.
 1. One way to do a quick look is to note the orange boxes for your Exceeding and Ready students.
 If these students are scoring below ready in certain reporting categories, then you know the close and in need of support students will probably score low in the same reporting categories.
 2. When teachers identify those specific reporting categories that are problem areas.....
 Have them use the Knowledge and Skills Map to gain more insight into what specific skills that are covered. a.
-List of summative reports for educators (see Avocet - Reporting -Summative Reporting) b.
-A copy of Interpretive Guide for ACT Aspire c.
-Show and walk teachers through all of the Aspire LiveBinders i.
-ACT Aspire LiveBinder ii.
-ACT Aspire Test Design LiveBinder iii.ACT Aspire Score Reporting LiveBinder d.
-Knowledge and Skills Map - see Aspire LiveBinder > Resources tab (walk them through it, show them how to use it and how it breaks down the reporting categories into more details/skills) The Western Grove team identified tremendous growth in almost all areas.
-However, we also noticed a dramatic decline in 7th grade math and up.
+List of summative reports for educators (see Avocet - Reporting - Summative Reporting) b.
+A copy of Interpretive Guide for ACT Aspire Test Design LiveBinder iii.ACT Aspire Score Reporting LiveBinder d.
+Knowledge and Skills Map - see Aspire LiveBinder > Resources tab (walk them through it, show them how to use it and how it breaks down the reporting categories into more details/skills)

+The BP team identified tremendous growth in almost all areas.
+However, we also noticed a decline in 7th grade math and up.
 Our end of year (16-17) data and ASPIRE data were very close in reliability.
-The trends from Western Grove included areas that were designed to assess at a depth of knowledge 3 or constructive thinking.
-Weak Areas English-knowledge of Language Math-Geometry/Statistics and Probability/Modeling/ Justification and Explanation Reading-Craft and Structure, Key ideas and Details/Informational Science-Scientific Investigation Writing-Development and Support
+The trends from Saint Joe included areas that were designed to assess at a depth of knowledge 3 or constructive thinking.
+Weak Areas English-knowledge of Language Math-Geometry/Statistics and

+Probability/Modeling/ Justification and Explanation Reading-Craft and Structure, Key ideas and Details/Informational Science-Scientific Investigation Writing-Development and Support